-Alex Murdaugh sobs as expert says son was shot in back of head at point blank range
+Alex Murdaugh sobs as experts say son was shot in back of head at point blank range

 He said that a coroner should take both the person’s core temperature by using a thermometer in the rectum, take the ambient temperature at the scene, and check the body’s rigidity.

-While casting doubts on the coroner’s expertise, the testimony does little to undermine the prosecution’s time of death as this is based on the last cellphone use of the two victims.
+While casting doubts on the coroner’s expertise, the testimony does little to undermine the prosecution’s time of death as this is actually based on the last cellphone usage of the two victims.

 Prosecutors say Paul was shot first at around 8.50pm, followed by Maggie right after.